Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Q: Is it worth fixing scratches on a car?

-It is worth every penny to fix scratches on your car.
-If you ignore a small scratch on your vehicle and continue driving with it, it’ll potentially expand to more extensive scratches.
-The car paint serves as protective coatings for the car frame.
-And scratches act as a weak point for the car paints to start peeling off.
+It is worth every penny to fix your car’s scratches.
+If you ignore a small scratch on your vehicle and keep driving, it may expand into more extensive scratches.
+The car paint serves as a protective coating for the car frame.
+And scratches act as weak points that cause the car paint to start peeling.

-So, ignoring scratches for an extended period will eventually escalate and cause rusting on the car frames.
+So, ignoring scratches for an extended period will eventually lead to rusting on the car’s frame.

 Q: What is considered a deep paint scratch?